 Moreover, this news spread like wildfire, and many people raised their voices against the Fiji fraternity.
-Several students of the University of Nebraska Lincoln protested by signing a petition to shut down the fraternity permanently.
+Several University of Nebraska Lincoln students protested by signing a petition to permanently shut down the fraternity.

 Not too long after the tragic incident, Max Helm and his parents fled to Mexico to avoid facing the consequences of his sinful actions.

 |Full Name||Max Helm|

 |Net worth||Under review|

 Parents, Upbringing, and Educational Background